 - 1.1 Each UK Government department and all devolved administrations have an obligation to provide HM Treasury with monthly outturn and forecast outturn information.
 Accurate monthly forecasts are essential for HM Treasury's management of the overall fiscal position and to inform fiscal policy.
 The information is also used to facilitate the compilation of overall national statistics on public expenditure and to allow HM Treasury to fulfil its role in monitoring the performance of departments and devolved administrations against their agreed expenditure limits. - 1.2 To allow us to comply with HM Treasury requirements, NI departments are required to provide a monthly profile for the full financial year showing outturn data for the months past, and for those still to come the best estimate of spend which will be incurred.
-This information will be collected for all DEL, AME and Other AME record lines. - 1.3 Due to the timing of the Budget and Post Budget exercises and recognising the challenge to departments in providing robust Outturn and Forecast Outturn in advance of these exercises concluding, CED has engaged with HM Treasury in relation to the processes underpinning Outturn and Forecast Outturn information to be provided in the early stages of 2018-19.
-As a consequence, the Round 0 and Round 1 returns to HM Treasury will be completed centrally by CED and provided to HM Treasury using the 2018-19 Budget position.
-It is expected that Departments will be required to complete returns from May onwards in line with the timetable at Annex A, with the first return due on 8th June 2018. - 1.4 Outturn and Forecast Outturn is an important tool for informing financial decisions, particularly in the current economic climate, and it is vital that all departmental contacts with any input into the Outturn and Forecast Outturn exercises familiarise themselves with this guidance.

-1.5 This guidance sets out how this year's Outturn and Forecast Outturn exercises should be completed and the indicative timetable for the completion of each exercise.
+This information will be collected for all DEL, AME and Other AME record lines. - 1.3 Central Expenditure Division (CED) has engaged with HM Treasury in relation to the processes underpinning Outturn and Forecast Outturn information to be provided in the early stages of 2023-24.
+As a consequence, the Round 0 return to HM Treasury will be completed centrally by CED and provided to HM Treasury.
+Departments will be required to complete returns from the 'April' return onwards in line with the timetable at Annex A, with the first departmental return due on 10th May 2023. - 1.4 Outturn and Forecast Outturn is an important tool for informing financial decisions of both the Executive and HM Treasury, and it is vital that all departmental contacts with any input into the Outturn and Forecast Outturn exercises familiarise themselves with this guidance. - 1.5 This guidance sets out how this year's Outturn and Forecast Outturn exercises should be completed and the indicative timetable for the completion of each exercise.
 Departments will be advised of any changes to this timetable once HM Treasury confirm their return dates.